Ortega-Dan/IkDataWindowsInstallerDependencies/README.md

 # On Licensing things:

-* **Gostscript must NOT be distributed in the same media as the application using it, because of its AGPL and their clarification of it**\
+* **Gostscript-AGPL must NOT be distributed in the same media as the application using it, because of its AGPL and their clarification of it.**\
-Find more information here\
+Find more information here:\
 ![](gs.png)
 Which is found on section 3 in here: https://www.ghostscript.com/doc/current/Commprod.htm.
 And the AGPL v3 can be found here: https://github.com/Ortega-Dan/aGPLlicenseReader/blob/main/LICENSE